Charles Emmanuel III

-Charles Emmanuel III (27 April 1701 – 20 February 1773) was Duke of Savoy and King of Sardinia from 1730 until his death.
+Charles Emmanuel III (27 April 1701 – 20 February 1773) was Duke of Savoy, King of Sardinia and ruler of the Savoyard states from his father's abdication on 3 September 1730 until his death in 1773.
+He was the paternal grandfather of the last three mainline kings of Sardinia.
+In the War of the Polish Succession, he initially gained Lombardy but later ceded it for smaller territorial gains.
+During the War of the Austrian Succession, he defended Piedmont against a Franco-Spanish army, winning the Battle of Assietta.
+The Treaty of Aix-la-Chapelle restored lost lands and expanded his territory.
+He strengthened ties with Spain through marriage alliances.
+He chose not to get involved in the Seven Years War and instead focused on administrative reforms and maintaining a well-disciplined army.

 Biography

+Early life

-He was born in Turin to Victor Amadeus II of Savoy and his first wife the French Anne Marie d'Orléans.
+Charles Emmanuel was born in Turin to Victor Amadeus II of Savoy and his first wife the French Anne Marie d'Orléans.
 His maternal grandparents were Prince Philippe of France and his first wife Princess Henrietta, the youngest daughter of Charles I of England and Henrietta Maria of France.
-Charles Emmanuel was the oldest surviving brother of Princess Maria Adelaide of Savoy - the mother of Louis XV of France; he was also the brother of Maria Luisa of Savoy, Queen of Spain as wife Philip V of Spain.
+Charles Emmanuel was the oldest surviving brother of Princess Maria Adelaide of Savoy – the mother of Louis XV of France; he was also the brother of Maria Luisa of Savoy, Queen of Spain as wife Philip V of Spain.

 At the time of his birth, when he was known as Duke of Aosta, Charles Emmanuel was not the heir to Savoy; his older brother Victor Amadeus, Prince of Piedmont, was the heir apparent.
 Charles Emmanuel was the second of three sons that would be born to his parents.
 His older brother died in 1715 and Charles Emmanuel then became heir apparent.

 As a result of his aid in the War of the Spanish Succession, Victor Amadeus II was made king of Sicily in 1713 under the Treaty of Utrecht which ended the war.
-Victor Amadeus was forced to exchange Sicily for the less important kingdom of Sardinia in 1720 after objections from an alliance of four nations, including some of his former allies.
+Victor Amadeus was forced to exchange Sicily for the less important Kingdom of Sardinia in 1720 after objections from an alliance of four nations, including some of his former allies.

 On 3 September 1730, Victor Amadeus who, in his later years had exhibited reticence and melancholy, abdicated the throne and retired from the royal court.
 His son became King Charles Emanuel III.
 He had not been a favorite of his father's, who had neglected his education except on the military field, where the son had sometimes accompanied the father.

 After some time spent at his residence in Chambéry, however, the former king started to intervene in his son's government.
 Victor Amadeus reclaimed the throne, accusing his son of incompetence.
 He established himself in Moncalieri, but Charles Emmanuel managed to have the former king arrested by the Crown Council, in order to prevent him from attacking Milan and probably causing an invasion of Piedmont.
 Victor Amadeus was then confined to the Castle of Rivoli, where he later died without further interference with his son's regime.